seth-kitchens/nssgui/README.md

 The order here is important, for several reasons:
 - Named keys will be referenced in most methods, and must come first
 - Nested GuiElements do not exist until the layout method is first called.
-These have to exist before `define_events()` is called, so `define_events()` is delayed until a layout method is called first. nssgui windows actually generate and discard a layout for this purpose.
+These have to exist before `define_events()` is called, so `define_events()` is delayed until a layout method is called first.
+PSGU windows actually generate and discard a layout for this purpose.
-- `init_window_finalized()`, as the name suggests, needs the window to be finalized before it is called. nssgui windows do this in their `open()` method.
+- `init_window_finalized()`, as the name suggests, needs the window to be finalized before it is called.
+PSGU windows do this in their `open()` method.

 &nbsp;